LUCompSoc/constitution/README.md

 3. Take minutes at meetings and circulate agendas and minutes of such meetings to the membership.
 4. Informing the membership of other appropriate information as and when necessary.
 5. Act as Returning Officer at all elections and ensure their smooth running.

-### Business Officer

-1. Acts as an ambassador for the society, initiating relations, liaising, supporting, and coordinating with Sponsors or contacts in industry on behalf of the society and acting solely in the interest of the society in compliance with Section 7.5.
-2. Organise and publicise a wide range of social events and activities with industry for all members.

 ### Technical Officer